pratyush-pankaj/Django-Docker-4-Dummies/README.md

 ```

 ## Running on VSCode Remote Container
+Many face issues in running django over docker and then they face linting and code complition issues on IDEs/editors.
+Some face issues on the in built debugger.
+You can do both just by running the template on something like VS Code remote container.
+(VSCode settings and Debug configs provided).
+Just follow along here.

 Uncomment the following lines in manage.py
 ```bash
 from dotenv import load_dotenv load_dotenv()
 ```

-Install MySql client extention.
-And configure to the running db.
+Install MySql client extention on vscode.
+And configure it to the running db.
 Host: host.docker.internal
 Port: 5504